wandb/weave/docs/docs/quickstart.md

 ## What's next?

 - Follow the [Build an Evaluation pipeline tutorial](/docs/get-started/tutorial) to start iteratively improving your applications.
-- Learn how to create parameters functions with [Models](/docs/using-weave/models).
+- Learn how to create parameterized functions with [Models](/docs/using-weave/models).
 - [Serve](/using-weave/serve) and [Deploy](/using-weave/deploy) Weave Ops with the Weave toolbelt.